Language Guide (proto 2)

 orrepeated

 elements.
-You should set up sensible default values for these elements so that new code can properly interact with messages generated by old code.
+You should keep in mind the default values for these elements so that new code can properly interact with messages generated by old code.
 Similarly, messages created by your new code can be parsed by your old code: old binaries simply ignore the new field when parsing.
-However, the unknown fields are not discarded, and if the message is later serialized, the unknown fields are serialized along with it – so if the message is passed on to new code, the new fields are still available. - Non-required fields can be removed, as long as the field number is not used
+However, the unknown fields are not discarded, and if the message is later serialized, the unknown fields are serialized along with it – so if the message is passed on to new code, the new fields are still available.
+See the Unknown Fields section for details. - Non-required fields can be removed, as long as the field number is not used

 again in your updated message type.
 You may want to rename the field